 - Sprinkle on soups for garnish

-I also use it to make a non-dairy cheesy sprinkle with cashews and garlic, my latest pesto recipe (which uses carrot tops and basil), and a terrific No-Cheese Sauce I created for Dr. Mark Hyman‘s book Eat Fat Get Thin.
+I use it to make a non-dairy cheesy sprinkle with cashews and garlic, and a terrific No-Cheese Sauce I created for Dr. Mark Hyman's NYT bestselling book Eat Fat Get Thin.

 While brands vary slightly, one tablespoon of nutritional yeast provides 3-4 grams of protein, 2 grams of carbs, and 1-2 grams of fiber and about 20-30 calories.